redbluewater/BATSallTime/README.md

 Once a set of CTD data has been processed, you don't need to redo the MATLAB steps unless the data gets reprocessed by BATS.

+## Back to Shuting's R code: merging in the discrete dataset as they become available
+(section not yet updated, but copy and pasted from earlier version of the readme file on 1/4/2024)\
+* Discrete data comes in later, which is where the R code comes in (see below)
+* Shuting uses bottle ID as the key to merge the discrete data in.
+Right now the problem is the R code makes a new column in the merging step, so Shuting manually merges the two columns (e.g., N_Nx or N_Ny are two columns, but these should be combined together)
+* BATS has duplicate bottle IDs at times, and Shuting has corrected these issues in the existing master file

 ## Craig's path to make 'one cast' for cruise